M.S. Admissions & Program

 Applicants must have:

-Taken Introduction to Psychology, earned a minimum grade of B in both a Psychology Statistics course and a Psychology Research Methods course, and completed at least two additional courses in psychology.
+- Taken Introduction to Psychology, a Psychology Statistics course, and a Psychology Research Methods course, and completed at least two additional courses in psychology.

 For applicants who meet two out of three requirements (GPA, GRE-Verbal, GRE-Quantitative), provisional admission may be granted by the departmental graduate faculty based on their consideration of the materials submitted by the applicant.

 Please email Dr. Amy Hackney (email@example.com) when you apply so that we may track your application.

 - February 15 (Priority deadline for admission and graduate assistantships)

 - July 1 (Final application deadline).
 Note: The application and all required documents listed on the “admissions requirements” tab for the program must be received by this deadline.
 If all required documents are not received by the deadline your application will not be considered for admission